Dafrok/public-interval/readme.md

 # public-interval.js
 ## Intro
-Create a public interval handler for a group of processors.
+Create a public interval handler to manage a group of processors.

 ## Install
 ```